 Pho Viets beef stew over egg noodles, grilled pork & cold cut banh mi sandwiches

 – Chicken & Rice Guys (note: no seating.
-They also have several food trucks which you can track here) – probably my favorite grab & go lunch spot.
+They also have several food trucks which you can track here) – a grab & go lunch spot.
 Modeled after NYC’s popular “Halal guys” (which is now also in the Boston area!) but actually tastes like real meat.
 A small combo (chicken & lamb gyro over rice) is usually plenty to fill me up – don’t forget to douse it in their yummy sauces!

 – Taiwan Cafe – Most decent soup dumplings in town, which doesn’t say much if you have a Din Tai Fung near you…but most of us don’t.
 What to get: juicy soup dumplings (transfer to your soup spoon carefully, nibble a hole off the top, and sip the soup out slowly to avoid a traumatic mouth-scalding experience), regular pan-seared dumplings, scrambled egg with beef & tomatoes rice plate (Chinese comfort food), Szechuan style white fish in spicy broth (“shui zhu yu”).